zonemaster/zonemaster-backend/docs/installation.md

 1. Directory and file manipulation
 2. Set up service scripts for the relevant OS
-3. Dattabase configuration and creation
+3. Database configuration and creation

 ### 5.1 Directory and file manipulation